CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponClasses.md

 ### Weapon Governing Attributes

-All combat weapons skills have the governing attributes of STR, RFX, and INT.
+All weapon combat skills have the governing attributes of STR, RFX, and INT.
 This is to reflect that the stronger, faster, and smarter a character is, the more lethal they are in combat.
 A STR character hits harder and is more conditioned for combat.
 A RFX character hits faster and is harder pin down.
 An INT character hit smarter and uses tactics.
 It is the players/narrators job to flavor their attacks to reflect how they are leveraging their innate attributes as they fight.

 ## One Handed